etidmore/ChessFootball/README.md

 - +1 if Lead Blocker within 2 squares of QB

 Pass Restrictions:
-- Ineligible Receivers (Heavies, Strongs, Blocking Captains) may only move 1 square downfield before the pass
+- Ineligible Receivers - Heavies may only move 1 square downfield before the pass, during a pass play

 10. PLAY ACTION SYSTEM
 - Trigger: QB adjacent to non-Heavy ally